You’ve read about the many science-based benefits of meditation and wonder if it’s for you.

 A surprising result of the Harvard study was observed changes in “172 different genes associated with inflammation, circadian rhythms and glucose metabolism” in those who enjoyed lower blood pressure after practicing meditation.

-In yet other research, meditation was associated with a reduction in Interleukin-6, (IL-6), which is a biomarker for inflammation.
+In yet other research, meditation was associated with a reduction in Interleukin-6, (IL-6), a biomarker for inflammation.

 Since inflammation underlies many chronic illnesses from heart and cardiovascular issues to cancer and auto-immune conditions, these genetic level changes indicate meditation can be a useful part of their treatment.